jasapple/pihole-prom/README.md

 ## Installation

-`sudo ./instal.sh` This will install a patch to the following:
+`sudo ./install.sh` This will install a patch to the following:

  - /var/www/html/admin/
-    - metrics.php
-    - settings.php to
+    - settings.php
 - var/www/html/admin/scripts/pi-hole/php
     - savesettings.php
 - /opt/pihole/
     - webpage.sh

+and add the new `metrics.php` to `/var/www/html/admin/`

 ## Prometheus Scrape config